annonpers/reproducible_figures/README.md

 ### Reproducible Figures

-This repository contains an R project of an analysis of the palmer penguins data set required for question 2 within a reproducible figures assignment.
+This repository is an R project containing an analysis of the palmer penguins data set required for question 2 within a reproducible figures assignment.

 Within this repository you will find:
 * **"penguin_project.rmd"** - containing the analysis